 The semester program in Acting for Film concentrates on building a foundation in the craft of acting.
 NYFA uses training techniques rooted in the theater but applicable to screen acting.
 Students participate in a broad array of core classes that introduce them to finding the actor within while simultaneously training their instrument to do the kind of technical, emotional, and physical work necessary for film acting.
 Since we believe that film actors also benefit immeasurably from working in front of a live audience, training in the first semester also builds towards a live performance.

 The Acting for Film workshops provide students with a foundation of acting skills with a specific focus on acting for film.
-Classes emphasize the basic elements of the craft of acting using the techniques of Stanislavski, scene study, and monologue work as starting points.
+Classes emphasize the basic elements of the craft of acting using multiple acting techniques, scene study, and monologue work as starting points.
 In conjunction with these classes, students participate in courses aimed specifically at training the actor for the technical requirements of acting on a film set.
 The participants audition for the filmmaking student film projects.
 No significant prior experience or knowledge is assumed.
 The program brings everyone to the same level very quickly, beginning with the fundamentals while also filling in the inevitable gaps in the understanding of those with some prior experience.